-Alex decided to do some brainstorming to figure out what her next steps would be in her career.
+Alex went to college at the University of Oregon and graduated in 2014 with a BA in Music.
+Before Alex decided to attend Heritage, she was in sales for a local catering company and never felt fulfilled.
+Alex decided to do some brainstorming to figure out what the next steps would be in her career.
 “I’ve always been a creative.
 I started thinking about what I want out of a job and how I could make a difference and feel satisfied afterwards.”
 One creative field that came to her mind was interior design and a simple google search led her to Heritage.
-“I was so impressed with the website and the reviews – I had to meet with the director!
+“I was so impressed with the website and the reviews – I had to meet with Stephanie!
 I knew I wanted to do this for myself – I felt empowered and wanted to accomplish something amazing!”

 After meeting with Stephanie it was apparent that Heritage was the perfect fit for her.
 “I met with the CEO, Stephanie, and immediately fell in love with the space, location, and how much love and energy Stephanie had put into the school.
 I immediately felt welcomed and at home.
 I was so excited!”

 Due to finances, Alex had to decide whether to leave her full-time paying job to go to school, or risk continuing to work in a career she wasn’t passionate about.
 “I expressed my concerns to Stephanie about needing at least a part-time job if I did the full-time program, and within 24 hours she sent me an email saying there was an opportunity at a local furniture store.”
 It was a weekend receptionist position at Parker Furniture in Beaverton.
 Alex applied that day, got an interview, and was employed at Parker Furniture within 3 days.
 “It seemed like the stars had aligned.”